-Figure 4
+Figure 4 Plus Group Biomass in 9 scenarios from 1950-2023.

 .

 4. Discussion

 The elasticity analysis is insufficiently informative about uncertainties since there is a potential, given the nature of non-linear models, that the combined impact of some scenarios is far more significant than singular deviations from the base-case can reveal.
 But in order to include all these combinations, we would need to consider an impractical number of model runs.
 So how do we choose which combinations to investigate?